deepak2all/SpringBoot-Configurations/README.md

 *1. Have the config externalized* - Using application.properties which can be configured within and outside of jar file (different levels)
 ```
-Using @Value annotations to fetch static value
+a) Using @Value annotations to fetch static value
 ```
 ```
-Using @Value annotations accompanied with $, to fetch values from properties file, dynamically
+b) Using @Value annotations accompanied with $, to fetch values from properties file, dynamically
 ```
 ```
-Using @Value annotations accompanied with $ and #, to fetch values from properties file, dynamically as maps (SPEL)
+c) Using @Value annotations accompanied with $ and #, to fetch values from properties file, dynamically as maps (SPEL)
 ```
 ```
-To group and fetch multiple properties at once, dynamically using ConfigurationProperties
+d) To group and fetch multiple properties at once, dynamically using ConfigurationProperties
 ```

 *2. Have the config environment specific - Using Profiles*
 ```
-New profiles can be creates using the naming convention - application-<profileName>.extn
+New profiles can be creates using the naming convention - application-<profileName>.extn (where extn can be "properties" or "yml")
 Profiles can be activated from properties using the below config
 spring.profiles.active=<profileName>
 It can be activated externally from command line